-As noted in the American Home Assurance Company 2005 Material Weakness Letter dated May 31, 2006, the Company did not maintain effective controls over the determination and reporting of certain components of the provision for income taxes and related income tax balances.
+As noted in the Commerce and Industry Insurance Company 2005 Material Weakness Letter dated May 31, 2006, the Company did not maintain effective controls over the determination and reporting of certain components of the provision for income taxes and related income tax balances.
 Specifically, the Company did not maintain effective controls to review and monitor the accuracy of the components of the income tax provision calculations and related income tax balances and to monitor the differences between the income tax basis and the financial reporting basis of assets and liabilities to effectively reconcile the differences to the deferred income tax balances.

-The Company's remediation efforts have included hiring additional resources to assist with reviewing and monitoring of the accuracy of the components of the income tax provision calculations and related income tax balances and the differences between the income tax basis and the financial reporting basis of assets and liabilities to reconcile the differences to the deferred income tax balances effectively.
+As of the date of this report, remediation efforts have included hiring additional resources to assist with reviewing and monitoring of the accuracy of the components of the income tax provision calculations and related income tax balances and the differences between the income tax basis and the financial reporting basis of assets and liabilities to reconcile the differences to the deferred income tax balances effectively.